Friday, August 9, 2024

 I'm glad I learned about Taylor.
 I am now quite fond of her and her music.

 It turns out I was familiar with eight of her songs.
 Before my recent studies, I would have told you that I only knew one song of hers, "Mean", which I have always liked.
 Two songs, "You Belong to Me" and "We are Never, Ever Getting Back Together," I've heard a lot, but I always thought they were Avril Lavigne songs.
 I stand corrected .
 Another two I have heard many, many times in bars and restaurants, and would have carried no theories as to who did them, "Fearless" and "Long Live."
 These two country hits are quite nice and not very twangy.
 I think I have probably heard a few more of her country songs that are not on this playlist.
-I had also heard "Don't Blame Me", "Look What You Made Me Do" and "Shake It Off" more than once.
+I had also heard "Don't Blame Me", "Look What You Made Me Do" and "Shake It Off".
 I also think "Blank Space" seems familiar, like there was a period when I used to hear the start of that song in assorted restaurants, stores etc.

 I was never familiar with the lyrics of Fearless and Long Live.
 I am now, and they are really nice songs.